montasim/Simple-Keylogger/README.md

 </p>

 <h3 align="left">This Simple Keylogger program will help you to get every keypress of your target computer.
-Once executed on target machine it can run automatically when target computer is turned on.
-This is for educational purpose only.
+Once executed on target machine it can run automatically when target computer is turned on. <font color='red'>This is for educational purpose only.
 Do not try to harm anyone with this program.
 I am not responsible for any damage that is done by this program.
-Be smart, be safe.
-Hope you will like the program.
+Be smart, be safe.</font> Hope you will like the program.
 You can also use the code to make your own version of the program.
 If you use this code give credit to <a href="https://montasim.github.io">AUTHOR</a>.</h3>

 <br>